 Whenever crypto enthusiasts use an app or a platform, one of the first things they look after is trust and security.
 Although both wallets are hot wallets that always stay online, MetaMask and Coinbase wallets feature integrations that make them safe.

 MetaMask wallet can integrate with hardware wallets such as Ledger Nano and add an extra layer of security and keeps the seed phrase safe as well.
-Coinbase wallet users can use the main Coinbase exchange platform to store a majority of their funds as they get the insurance cover.
+Coinbase wallet users can use the main Coinbase exchange platform to store a majority of their funds as they get insurance coverage.

 Next in Coinbase wallet vs. MetaMask wallet comparison is the number of supported cryptocurrencies.
 On one hand, Metamask only supports Ether and ERC20 tokens, on the other, Coinbase supports a range of cryptocurrencies such as Bitcoin, Ethereum, Bitcoin Cash, Litecoin, Ethereum Classic, Stellar Lumens, XRP, Dogecoin, and ERC20 tokens.